oleelnes/idatg2204_databases_project/README.md

     "state": "open"
 }
 ```

+## Storekeeper endpoint
+For the storekeeper endpoint GET method with retrieving all orders with "skis available" state use this uri: *127.0.0.1:5000/storekeeper/orders*

 ## Productionplanner endpoint
-For the production planner endpoint use this uri: *127.0.0.1:5000/productionplanner*
+For the production planner endpoint use this uri with POST request: *127.0.0.1:5000/productionplanner*
 ```json
  example json object for production/planner:
 {